FrancesCoronel/personal-website-v3/content/posts/2016-05-13-revolutionconf.md

 I helped develop the sponsor prospectus, flyers, and helped out with registration in-person at the conference as well as confernece chaperoning.

 RevolutionConf is a two-day, platform and language agnostic, software development conference in VA Beach.
 It hosts talks from regional, national, and international thought leaders.
-RevolutionConf is organized and supported by the board members of RevolutionVA, a 501c3 non-profit based in Norfolk, VA.
+RevolutionConf is organized and supported by the board members of RevolutionVA, a 501c3 nonprofit based in Norfolk, VA.
 The goal of RevolutionVA is to unite software developers in the mid-Atlantic region through conferences, and career and learning opportunities.

 ![RevolutionConf Picture](https://i.imgur.com/u61eySJ.png)